yshalsager/telegram-utils-bot/README.md

 1. Install mise by following the instructions on the [official website](https://mise.jdx.dev/).
 2. Run `mise install` in the project root to set up the development environment.

-### Poetry
+### UV

-[Poetry](https://python-poetry.org/) is used for dependency management and packaging.
+[UV](https://docs.astral.sh/uv/) is used for dependency management and packaging.
 It provides a clean, version-controlled way to manage project dependencies.

-To set up the project with Poetry:
+To set up the project with UV:

-1. Install Poetry by following the instructions on the [official website](https://python-poetry.org/docs/#installation).
+1. Install UV by following the instructions on the [official website](https://docs.astral.sh/uv/getting-started/installation/).
-2. Run `poetry install` to install project dependencies.
+2. Run `uv sync` to install project dependencies.

 ### Jurigged for Live Reload